 It is notable that the PEN-F has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
-There has not been a direct replacement model for the PEN-F from Olympus.
+Both the SX420 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Olympus PEN-F Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Olympus PEN-F?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.